FrostBird347/qoiJS-embed/README.md

 # qoiJS embed

-A chrome extension that adds 'support' for the qoi format by using [kchapelier/qoijs](https://github.com/kchapelier/qoijs)
+A simple chrome extension that adds 'support' for the qoi format by using [kchapelier/qoijs](https://github.com/kchapelier/qoijs)

 ### Important Notes: